RedLine Artist-in-Residency Program FAQ

 Any artist who is deeply committed to their creative practice and is active in their respective communities.
 The artists who are accepted into this program represent a wide range of backgrounds, education levels, and life experiences.

 Additionally, the artistic output of our residents is extremely diverse.
-To get a better sense of who makes up our growing community of Artists-in-Residents, feel free to learn more about our current group of artists or our network of alumni artists.
+To get a better sense of who makes up our growing community of Artists-in-Residents, feel free to learn more about our current group of artists or our network of Alumni Artists.

 Do you have to be a resident of Denver or Colorado to apply?